 Synthetic cells producing protein

-In a 15 mL tube, place 12 mL of the outer solution and slowly add on top a layer of 500 µL of lipids in oil solution.
+In a 15 mL tube, place 1.2 mL of the outer solution and slowly add on top a layer of 500 µL of lipids in oil solution.
 Incubate at room temperature for 20 min.

-Mix the inner solution ingredients on crushed ice to a final volume of 100 µL by thawing and adding S30-T7 Lysate (reagent 15) and DNA plasmid (reagent 16) to the stored mixture.
+To finalize the inner solution preparation: mix the inner solution ingredients on crushed ice to a final volume of 100 µL by thawing and adding S30-T7 Lysate (reagent 15) and DNA plasmid (reagent 16) to the stored mixture.

-In another 1.5 mL tube, place 500 µL of lipids in oil solution and add 100 µL of the inner solution.
+To the second 2 mL glass vial with 500 µL of lipids in oil solution, add 100 µL of the inner solution.
 Pipette up and down vigorously for 1 minute and vortex for another minute on level five.

 Incubate for 10 min on crushed ice and slowly add the resulted emulsion on top of the oil phase in the 15 mL tube (from 4.1.1).